xdArmaan/ds_intern_assignment/README.md

-# Data Science Intern Assignment – Your Name
+# Data Science Intern Assignment – ARMAAN SINGH

 ## Overview
 This repository contains my submission for the Data Science Intern assignment based on an eCommerce Transactions dataset.
 It includes exploratory analysis, a lookalike recommendation model, and customer segmentation using clustering.